 In Spanish architecture, this was expressed in the buildings that the dominant culture erected, and the geographical area that these buildings covered helped to identify the extent or limitations of their presence or power.
 Such buildings often bore an identifying sign or design (e.g. the design of a church and mosque are quite different), and as the community grew so the buildings became larger or more impressive in some way, both as a more pronounced declaration of self identity and as territorial markers.

 As in other countries, Spanish architecture also reflected internal ideological divisions or regional rivalry.
 Castles, for example, didn’t always signify a means of defence against a foreign force; they might be built by a ruler to reinforce his control within his own territory.
 In other instances, castles were a visible expression of the power, wealth or prestige acquired by an individual, in which case they were more likely to be palatial than military in their structure.

-We hope to show how Christian and Moorish architecture reflects their different perspectives of the world or of changing circumstances; this is particularly so in their houses of worship, palaces and castles.
+We hope to show how Christian and Moorish architecture reflects their different perspectives of the world or of changing circumstances; this is particularly so in their houses of worship (Romanesque and Gothic cathedrals and churches, and Muslim mosques), palaces and castles.
 We’ll also explore a very interesting phenomenon in Spanish architecture: Mozarabic and Mudejar architecture, the results of the close proximity in which Christians and Moors lived.

 As we move from the Middle Ages, we’ll try to explain how changing political or social factors are reflected in Spanish architecture.
 For example, what was behind the appearance of Renaissance and baroque buildings in Spain in the 16th and 17th centuries, for example Charles V’s palace in the Alhambra, or the immense Escorial just north of Madrid?
 And where does that peculiarly Spanish style, Plateresque, fit in?